 AODA reference: IASR section 72

-Deadline and status: January 1, 2014 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The trip request process is currently divided into two categories: "subscription" and "first-come first serve".
 A subscription is a repetitive trip with the same time and destination each week, such as going to work or medical appointments.
-Requests for first-come first serve trips must be reserved a maximum of two weeks in advance of the travel date.
+Requests for first-come first serve trips can be reserved a maximum of two weeks in advance of the travel date.